-The Week in Ethics has an international readership of companies, universities, ethics centers, and those interested in leadership and ethical issues in business, higher education, sports, and politics.
+The Week in Ethics has an international readership of companies, universities, ethics centers and those interested in leadership and ethical issues in business, higher education and sports.

 “A Place at the Table: Should the Ethics Function Report to a Company’s Highest Authority?”
 Report A-O254-08 Executive Action Series, The Conference Board, January 2008.